CS-6140-ML/ml-s25-project/README.md

             - For other methods, use user ID.
         - `--top_n`: Number of recommendations to return
             - Optional, default 5
+        - `--variance_threshold`: Threshold for Variance limit used for PCA
+            - Optional, default 0.8
         - `--testing`: Whether to run in testing mode (True/False)
             - Optional, default False